You are here

 Also, they must be suitably licensed to operate the vehicle.

-Where the Commission subsidises the purchase of a motor vehicle for a person for the first time, that vehicle is known as an “initial motor vehicle”.
-The initial vehicle may be a new vehicle, or a second-hand vehicle.
+Section 3.3 of the Motor Vehicle Compensation Scheme (MVCS) Legislative Instrument enables the Commission to consider provision of compensation for the purchase of an initial vehicle.
+Where the Commission provides compensation (a subsidy) for the purchase of a motor vehicle for a person for the first time, that vehicle is known as an “initial motor vehicle”.
+An initial MVCS vehicle may be new or a second-hand.

 An eligible person is entitled to motor vehicle modifications if the delegate is satisfied that:

 The delegate may require a person who is provided with any compensation under the MVCS to give a written undertaking to comply with any conditions set out in the MVCS, although the conditions set out in the MVCS must be complied with regardless of whether or not a written undertaking is given.

 For information in relation to Delegations, refer to CLIK section 2.9 Delegations.